-The proof of Theorem \ref{Baum Connes flag} in this paper relies on a careful study of the orbits of the real group action on the flag variety: We first proof the isomorphism on one single orbit of the $G$-action and then piecing together the orbits.
-The proof does not require the hard techniques in KK-theory and representation thoery therefore it can be treat as an \textit{elementary proof}.\\
+The proof of Theorem \ref{Baum Connes flag} in this paper relies on a careful study of the orbits of the real group action on the flag variety: We first proof the isomorphism on one single orbit of the $G$-action by reducing to solvable subgroups, and then we piece together assemble maps on different orbits.
+The proof does not require the hard techniques in functional analysis and representation theory so it can be considered as an \emph{geometric proof}.